 Best Countries to Teach English

-1) Tier one (The Big Boys) – South Korea, Japan, China, Taiwan, Singapore, Vietnam, Dubai, Saudi Arabia, United Arab Emirates, Oman, Kuwait
+1) Tier one (The Big Boys) – South Korea, Japan, China, Taiwan, Singapore, Vietnam, Dubai, Saudi Arabia, United Arab Emirates, Oman, and Kuwait.

 Typically, the markets with the greatest demand for ESL exist in South Asia, China and the Middle East (two of which made our top traveling recommendations for 2017).
 Greater demand creates higher pay.
 Higher pay is f-ing awesome.